-- (1) Audited by BDO LLP, Singapore, a member firm of BDO International Limited. - (2) Audited by BDO PLT, Malaysia, a member firm of BDO International Limited. - (3) Audited by Kosasih, Nurdiyaman, Mulyadi, Tjahjo & Rekan, a member of Crowe Horwath International. - (4) Envictus Capital (Labuan) Inc. and Envictus Foods International Inc. hold 68% and 32%, respectively. - (5) Envictus QSR Pte Ltd and Envictus Capital (Labuan) Inc. hold 99% and 1%, respectively. - Naturalac Nutrition Limited's liquidation was completed on 4 December 2020 and Envictus NZ Limited has been struck off on 1 March 2021.
-(Note 28) - (7) The Delicious (Singapore) Pte Ltd has been struck off on 8 February 2021. - (8) These subsidiaries are in the process of striking off as of the reporting date. - (9) The Delicious Group Sdn Bhd has ceased operations on 31 May 2020 and it has been placed under voluntary liquidation on 5 August 2020.
+- (1) Audited by BDO LLP, Singapore, a member firm of BDO International Limited. - (2) Audited by BDO PLT, Malaysia, a member firm of BDO International Limited. - (3) Audited by Kosasih, Nurdiyaman, Mulyadi, Tjahjo & Rekan, a member of Crowe Horwath International. - (4) Envictus Capital (Labuan) Inc. and Envictus Foods International Inc. hold 68% and 32%, respectively. - (5) Envictus QSR Pte Ltd and Envictus Capital (Labuan) Inc. hold 99% and 1%, respectively. - (6) These subsidiaries have been struck off during the financial year. - The Delicious Group Sdn Bhd has ceased operations on 31 May 2020 and it has been placed under voluntary liquidation on 5 August 2020.
+The liquidation is still in the process as of the reporting date. - PT Quick Service Restaurant has ceased operation on 1 October 2019 and has been placed under voluntary liquidation on 20 September 2021.
 The liquidation is still in the process as of the reporting date.
-(Note 28) - PT Quick Service Restaurant has ceased operation on 1 October 2019 and has been placed under voluntary liquidation on 20 September 2021.
-The liquidation is still in the process as of the reporting date.
-(Note 28)